 Alternatively, deliver your application in person to this address:

 Late applications undergo late registration, and the TUT registration fee of R240 is mandatory for all international and local applications.
 The fee caters for the administrative costs incurred in the application processing period.

 - Account Number: 04 000 0003

-- Reference number: it is the applicant ID number processed during the registration
+- Reference Number: the ID number you will use during the application process.

 - Shoshanguve South campus

 - Shoshanguve North campus

 - Mbombela campus